grdddj/done-for-today/plan.md

 # Tomorrow

 Manufacturing tests:
-- rotate logs
 - save all logs/statistics to Toradex SSD, not on flash
-- update README
+- review what we log
 - log structured JSON, not strings
+- shutting down the Toradex by a button
 - profile the whole test suite ... how long does it take to run
 - clean up algocraft scripts
 - make the close button always visible in logs popup